-Could it be that your vendor has done work similar to this new business that you’re just not aware of?
+Could it be that your vendor has done work similar to this other business that you’re just not aware of?
 Why not ask the question?
 There’s every chance they’ve been waiting for a couple like you to bring them the opportunity to expand their repertoire or portfolio too, so it’s worth sharing whatever X factor is drawing you to the work of this alternative vendor before cancelling your original partner.

 Is it that you thought they’d be more involved in the planning process?
 Has there been a communication breakdown?
 Or was it just not clear from the outset what the agreed scope of work was?

-If your wedding is still many months away, there’s a good chance that your vendor is hard at work bringing together another couple’s amazing day (particularly if it’s peak wedding season) and they may be a a little slow in coming back to you.
+If your wedding is still many months away, there’s a good chance that your vendor is heads-down bringing together another couple’s amazing day (particularly if it’s peak wedding season) and they may be a a little slow in coming back to you.
 Rest assured though, when it comes time for your wedding, they’ll be giving your day just as much attention and prioritising it over weddings that aren’t as time-sensitive.
 Even if it feels like you’re being a little neglected right now, it could be an indication of how dedicated your vendor is to the job at hand.

 This way, you give them the opportunity to reassure you that you’re on the same page.
 Better yet, just pick up the phone and have a conversation – they may think they’ve delivered everything that was promised so far and have no idea that you’re unhappy.